Ruby Loftus Screwing a Breech-ring

-Ruby Loftus Screwing a Breech-ring is a 1943 painting by the British artist Laura Knight depicting a young woman, Ruby Loftus, working at an industrial lathe cutting the screw of a breech-ring for a Bofors anti-aircraft gun.
-The painting was commissioned by the War Artists' Advisory Committee as part of the British war effort in the Second World War.
+Ruby Loftus Screwing a Breech-ring is a 1943 oil on canvas painting by the British artist Dame Laura Knight.
+It depicts a young woman, Ruby Loftus, working at an industrial lathe cutting the screw of a breech-ring for a Bofors anti-aircraft gun.
+The painting was commissioned by the War Artists' Advisory Committee (WAAC) as part of the British war effort in the Second World War, particularly to encourage more women to work in factories.
+It is one of the largest pictures the WAAC commissioned and is in the realist style.

-Loftus was a 21-year-old woman who had quickly become an expert in the production of breech-rings—in seven months, rather than the several years it normally took.
-The painting was commissioned to promote women's work in factories; women dominate the picture, and only one man is visible, in the background.
-When unveiled at the 1943 Royal Academy Summer Exhibition, the painting was extremely popular, and was voted the picture of the exhibition.
+The painting shows Loftus, bent over a lathe, cutting the screw threads of the breech of a Bofors anti-aircraft gun.
+Women dominate the picture, and only one man is visible, in the background.
+Loftus was then 21 years old and had become an expert in the production of breech-rings—in seven months, rather than the several years it normally took.
+As she was too valuable to be released from her duties, Knight painted her in situ over three weeks at Royal Ordnance Factory No. 11 in Newport, south Wales.

+When unveiled at the 1943 Royal Academy Summer Exhibition, the painting was extremely popular and was voted the picture of the exhibition.
 The image was reproduced in a large-scale poster version by the WAAC for display in factories across the country.
+As at the painting is held in the Imperial War Museums' collection.

 Background

-During the Second World War, the British government formed the War Artists' Advisory Committee (WAAC) under the chairmanship of Sir Kenneth Clark, the director of the National Gallery.
-The committee was "to draw up a list of artists qualified to record the war at home and abroad".
-One of those commissioned on several occasions was the British painter Laura Knight, who had painted for the Canadian government during the First World War.
+During the Second World War the British government formed the War Artists' Advisory Committee (WAAC) under the chairmanship of Sir Kenneth Clark, the director of the National Gallery.
+The committee's terms of reference was "to draw up a list of artists qualified to record the war at home and abroad.
+In co-operation with the Services Departments, and other Government Departments ... to advise on the selection of artists on this list for war purposes and on the arrangements for their employment".
+The purpose was to use the art as propaganda; Clark also wished to ensure that artists were employed in artistic war work, limiting the chances of large numbers being conscripted and killed in action, as had happened in the First World War.
+The committee lasted until the end of 1945, by which time they had commissioned or acquired 5,570 works.
+One of those commissioned was the British painter Dame Laura Knight, who had painted for the Canadian government during the First World War.